 Cotton is a soft, fluffy fiber of natural origin and one of the most commonly used materials today.
-Sewing industry adores it!
+The sewing industry adores it!
 Cotton material is very lightweight and easy to work with.

 What is also very popular in the modern sewing industry nowadays are cotton blends.
 There are hundreds of different types of blends and almost all of them are made of cotton and some synthetic fiber.

 What’s very important before you start sewing cotton things is to wash your fabric (at least once and if possible twice).
 Cotton makes wrinkles and by washing it you’ll avoid shrinkage.

 Iron is a somehow inevitable part of sewing.
 Before you cut, iron all the pieces.
 Since edges tend to fray, cut them off.
 To keep the right measurements, iron edges, seams, and all the wrinkles.

 What stitches to use?
 Well, different types are useful.
 For frayed edges, use zigzag stitches.
-If you do this, you can use any other stitch for the rest of your project such as straight stitches, and others.
+If you do this, you can use any other stitch for the rest of your projects such as straight stitches, and others.

 The best needles to use on cotton are 70/10.
 They are small and delicate and won’t make big holes.
-Thread you’re using should be a hundred percent cotton thread, a lighter one (a 60 weight approximately).
-Thick threads are bad because they make holes along the seams and this way clothes easily frays.
+The thread you’re using should be a hundred percent cotton thread, a lighter one (a 60 weight approximately).
+Thick threads are bad because they make holes along the seams and this way clothes easily fray.

 Fleece is a synthetic material made 100 percent of polyester (a type of plastic).
 This is a nice, soft material, similar to wool but it’s not made out of natural materials.
 It is perfect for making covers, blankets, soft jackets, and similar.